-By 1906, the City of Syracuse possessed over 250 acres of undeveloped property including Burnet, Onondaga, Schiller, and Thornden Parks.
-In addition, city leaders established a precedent in 1859 by hiring landscape architect Howard Daniels to help create Oakwood Cemetery, an example of the rural ideal in burial ground design.
-The city established a Park Commission in 1906, and by 1916 available park acreage doubled in size.
-In addition to these precedents, transportation advances from the old horsedrawn trolleys to faster electric railways made outlying areas more accessible, particularly because the railway companies expanded through undeveloped sections and paved existing dirt roads as an incentive for obtaining right-of-ways.
-The 1880s also witnessed an influx of immigrants to quicken the pace of suburban residential development as well-to-do people fled the city centers.
-The City Beautiful Movement dovetailed perfectly with these landscape, demographic and technological trends by providing a philosophic rationale for neighborhood development.
-The Sedgwick Farm Land Company capitalized on all these trends when it parceled out large lots for sale in 1908.
+By 1906, the City of Syracuse possessed over 250 acres of undeveloped property including Burnet, Onondaga, and Schiller Parks, plus the site of the future Thornden Park.
+In addition, city leaders had established a precedent in 1859 by hiring landscape architect Howard Daniels to help create Oakwood Cemetery, an example of the rural ideal in burial ground design.
+The city established a Park Commission in 1906, and by 1916 available park acreage had doubled in size.
+Transportation advances from the old horse-drawn trolleys to faster electric railways rendered parks and outlying areas more accessible, particularly since the railway companies expanded through undeveloped sections and paved existing dirt roads as an incentive for obtaining rights-of-way.
+During the 1880s, the quickened pace of immigration resulted in a congested city center.
+People of means increasingly sought respite in the countryside.
+The City Beautiful & Practical Movements also dovetailed perfectly with these landscape, demographic and technological trends by providing a philosophical foundation for rational city development.
+Clarence Congdon, a local architect and developer, capitalized on all these trends when he began the development of Berkeley Park in 1911.